VectorChat/chunking_subnet/README.md

 ![ranking_visualization](./assets/ranking_visualization.png)

 ### Incentive Curve
 When setting weights, the weight of the nth-best ranked miner will be twice that of the weight of the (n+1)th ranked miner, or (1/2)^n.
-This design ensures that improving a miner's rank by one spot will always result in more emissions than running more miners.
+This is so that improving a miner's rank by one spot will always result in more emissions than running more miners.

 Here is an example of the incentive curve with 5 miners:
 ![incentive_curve](./assets/incentive_curve.png)